I GOTTA KNOW RIGHT NOW….before we go any further, do you love Austin?!

-Note: Most of these traps I also found on this buzzfeed list, the author of which must not have gone these, I hope (#3, #12, #24 doesn’t exist anymore, and #32).
+Note: Most of these traps I found on this buzzfeed list, the author of which must not have gone these, I hope (#3, #12, #24 doesn’t exist anymore, and #32).

-Few things shocked me when I lived in Austin.
+Reset EXPECTATIONS – few things shocked me when I lived in Austin.
 If you go expecting the below you will be disappointed, so reset your mind on the following:

 - Keep Austin…Weird? – But wait, where’s the weirdness?
 I never quite picked up on why Austin promotes itself as weird.
 When I arrived, I thought it would be very apparent but then after a few months I found myself searching for the weird, and never found it.
 Therefore, don’t go expecting weirdness to jump at you, unless you live under a rock.
 I moved here from San Francisco where I experienced my fair share of “weird”.
 In fact, I can write an entire post on how San Francisco beats Austin and Portland in the “weirdness” factor combined.
 When I looked into this slogan more I realized it has to do with promoting small business and highlighting aspects of the town that are “really weird”.
-The “Keep Austin Weird: A Guide to the Odd Side of Town” references segway tours and weird local businesses (pretty sure every city has these though) and recommends a visit to the cathedral of junk (my 1st listed tourist trap).
+The “Keep Austin Weird: A Guide to the Odd Side of Town” references segway tours and weird local businesses (pretty sure every city has these??) and recommends a visit to the cathedral of junk (my 1st listed tourist trap).

-- Safety – Though Austin is one of the fastest growing cities in the U.S., when I got there it felt much more like a large town than small city.
+- Safety – Though Austin is one of the fastest growing cities in the U.S. now, when I got there it felt much more like a large town than small city.
 So, I felt very safe.
 I started to hear a few horror stories when I moved to my fave hood of Austin though, the east side.
 The east side is historically known as the rougher area of town and parts are gentrified to an extreme.
 There’s one particular area I was always nervous walking near at night.
 Note during the day it’s not dangerous, but at night do not walk under the 35 highway bridge at 6th street.
 Sure, there is a Wendy’s nearby and popular bars just blocks away, however, I heard countless stories of gang members that hang there.
 Without getting into disgusting gory details, let me just say they aren’t afraid to commit a crime or two.
 Please AVOID!